apostrophecms/seo/README.md

 Disallow:
 ```

-Within the global configuration you can choose to change this to disallow search engine indexing:
+By clicking on the global settings gear button in the UI you can choose to change this to disallow search engine indexing:
 ```
 User-agent: *
 Disallow: /